Keeping your international business records in order

 Invoices for products exported to non-EU countries do not have to contain additional details.
 You draw up your invoice in a language that your customer understands.
 You charge 0% VAT.

-When you provide services in a non-EU country, the service is often taxed in the country your customer is located in.
-Different rules apply for VAT and drawing up invoices in different countries.
-The Tax Administration offers a (Dutch only )tool: ‘Diensten in en uit het buitenland’ (Services to and from abroad) to help you find out what you have to put in your invoice in which country, and where to file your foreign tax return.
+The Tax Administration offers a (Dutch only) tool: ‘Diensten in en uit het buitenland’ (Services to and from abroad).
+This helps you find out what you have to put in your invoice in which country, and where to file your VAT tax return.

 Proof